alexandrius/aniuta/README.md

 ### Don't

 -  ❌ Do not create single store for all data.
 Create store as many stores as needed.
 Multiple stores will prevent unnessesary re-renders
--  ❌ Do not `useStore` hook inside another store.
+-  ❌ Do not use store hook inside another store.
 If you need to have a hook with 2 store data create additional hook:

 For sake of this example lets say we have 2 separate count stores.
 First for Odd numbers and second for Even numbers.